Western Sydney Airport: Future expansions

 Stage 1, opening in 2026, is expected to be able to handle a capacity of up to 10 million annual passengers.
-Demand of the airport is expected to reach 37 million annual passengers by 2050, which would then require a second parallel runway.
+Demand for the airport is expected to reach 37 million annual passengers by 2050, which would then require a second parallel runway.
 The airport is then expected to reach its ultimate capacity of 82 million annual passengers by 2063.

 To handle the future growth and capacity, future stages of the airport are expected to include: